uk-x-gov-software-community/uk-x-gov-software-community.github.io/events.md

 # Upcoming Events

-* Our next meetup / Lean Coffee / Lightning talk event will be announced soon.
+* Our next meetup / Lean Coffee / Lightning talk event will be 16th of December 2021.
-* Our next facilitators meeting will be the 23rd of November 2021.

 # Past Events

+* Our last facilitators meeting will be the 23rd of November 2021.
+Notes for members can be found on github.

 We held lightning talks on Thursday 28 October
 With the following talks